Old West Gambling Games - Were they legal? Were they popular?

 Legitimate gaming sponsors warned players that virtually all Faro games were dishonest.
 Cheating dealers were prosecuted.
 Cases even went to the Supreme Court.
 By the end of WWII, only a few games could still be found - in Nevada.
 By the 1980s, there were no more, even there.2 It wasn't worth it to the gaming houses.

 Today, some people play it for fun only - no money involved!
-You'll find people who instruct the game in many Old West towns.
+You'll find people who instruct this game in many Old West towns formerly known as an old west gambling draw.

 Tombstone's Bird Cage Theatre, in the Old West, was among other things, a place for gambling.
 The exclusive game was in the basement.
 It was high stakes poker. $1000 needed to start to play: to get in the game!